-Inspired by the useful insights from traditional compression codecs and neural compression codecs, in this paper, we make the first attempt to build a neural instance-adaptive source and channel coding architecture for end-to-end semantic communications.
-We demonstrate that overfitted neural-enhancement on semantic communication systems is feasible and effective when combined with online learning.
-Accordingly, we propose \emph{adaptive semantic communication (ASC)}, a novel framework that employs online learning to overfit the instant source data sample and channel state information (CSI).
-Our new method is general and, as such, can be applied to a number of different architectures of semantic communications.
-In this paper, as a representative, we inject our online adaptation method to the nonlinear transform source-channel coding (NTSCC) based semantic communication system \cite{dai2022nonlinear} to verify the effectiveness and efficiency of ASC.
-Unlike previous works, apart from the traditional \emph{content stream}, our system additionally introduces adapted model parameters as the \emph{model stream} to update the deep JSCC decoder and synthesis transform parameters at the receiver.
-We take into account the costs of sending the model updates such that the whole ASC system design is formulated as an optimization problem whose goal is to minimize the loss function that is a tripartite tradeoff among the data rate ($R$), model rate ($M$), and distortion ($D$) terms.
-Our proposed method is simple, effective and intuitively appealing, which could be feasibly transplanted to any existing deep learning based semantic communication systems.
-Fig. \ref{Fig1} illustrates the key idea of our work briefly.
+Inspired by the useful insights from traditional compression codecs and neural compression codecs, in this paper, we make the first attempt to build a neural instance/domain adaptive joint source-channel coding architecture for end-to-end data transmission.
+We show that overfitted neural-enhancement on end-to-end communication systems is feasible and effective when combined with online learning.
+Accordingly, we propose \emph{online learned adaptive NTSCC}, a novel framework that employs online learning to overfit the instant source data sample and channel state information (CSI).
+Our new method is easy to implement and can be incorporated in a number of different architectures of semantic communications.
+In this paper, as a representative case, we inject our online adaptation method to the nonlinear transform source-channel coding (NTSCC) based semantic communication system \cite{dai2022nonlinear}, to validate the effectiveness and efficiency.
+In contrast to previous works, our system introduces an additional \emph{model stream} alongside the traditional \emph{data stream}, which is utilized to update the JSCC decoder and synthesis transform parameters at the receiver.
+We take into account the costs of sending the model updates such that the whole system design is formulated as an optimization problem whose goal is to minimize the loss function that is a tripartite trade-off among the data stream bandwidth cost ($R$), model stream bandwidth cost ($M$), and end-to-end distortion ($D$) terms.
+Our proposed method is lightweight, effective and intuitively appealing, which could be feasibly transplanted to any existing deep learning based semantic communication systems.
+Fig. \ref{Fig_paper_idea} illustrates the key idea of our work briefly.

 Specifically, the contributions of this paper can be summarized as follows.